stephencroberts/dotfiles/modules/gpg/gpg-keys-walkthrough.md

 ## Export keys from GPG
 ## Replace [email] in all the commands below with the email used for the key
 ## Replace [ultimate KEYID] in all commands below with the key-id
+## IMPORTANT: use dashes instead of special chars: name-gmail-com
 gpg --output \<[email]-pub\>.gpg --armor --export [ultimate KEYID] gpg --output \<[email]-secret-keys\>.gpg --armor --export-secret-keys [ultimate KEYID] gpg --output \<[email]-secret-subkeys\>.gpg --armor --export-secret-subkeys [ultimate KEYID]